CrashPlan app does not run

 1. If the CrashPlan app opens, continue to Step 4 to update memory settings in the CrashPlan app.

-2. If the CrashPlan app does not open, or if any of the above-described symptoms reoccurs after following Steps 1 and 2, then contact our Customer Champions for support.
+2. If the CrashPlan app does not open, or if any of the above-described symptoms reoccurs after following Steps 1 and 2, then contact our technical support team.

 Step 4: Update the CrashPlan app memory settings